fibbl-docs/fibbl-docs.github.io/src/README.md

 Right now all elements don't support dynamic attribute changes.
 That is once an element is attached to the DOM the first time, its attributes must not be changed - it will not react.
 If you need to change attributes, recreate an element.
 In frameworks like React you should provide a new `key` to an element each time you need to update it.

+## API limitations

+If you find the current API not enough to implement what you want, please, don't try to bypass the limitations - ask Fibbl managers to enhance it.
+Otherwise, after an API update your workarounds can be broken.